Improvements for walking and cycling journeys in north Halifax.

 It is estimated TCF schemes will improve journeys by bus, rail, bike and on foot for up to 1.5 million people, take up to 12 million car trips per year off our roads and reduce CO₂ emissions from car travel by up to 15,000 tonnes by 2036.

-This project aims to make walking and cycling easier and safer and improve access between north Halifax and Halifax town centre.
+We’re aiming to make walking and cycling easier and safer.
+We want to improve access between north Halifax and Halifax town centre.
 Improving facilities for cycling and walking will help people get to places more easily in north Halifax, including shops, workplaces, health centres and schools.
-Improved walkways, crossing places and changes to the street to reduce traffic speeds (traffic calming) also aim to encourage people to walk more.
+With improved walkways, crossing places and traffic calming we’re hoping to make it easier for people to choose to walk more.

 Through this project, we want to: